-Oil and yet another crisis.
-What’s next?
+Oil and yet another crisis and other news

 ‘Panic’, ‘Crash’, ‘Collapse’, ‘Trading halt’ – these and other similar sensational headlines are widely used in news and analytical articles dedicated to the black gold.
 And there is a good reason for it since the Brent futures steadily stays below USD 30 per barrel.
 What has happened to the oil market?
 And what to expect in the future?